-Hank Roubicek, professor of communication.
-Dr. Hank Roubicek has been at UHD for twenty-nine years.
-He holds a B.A. in Communication from Ohio State, an M.A. in Interpersonal Communication and Counseling Psychology from Purdue, and an Ed.D. in Communication Education from the University of Maryland.
-He taught at several colleges in Georgia, Virginia, Maryland, and New York before coming to UHD in 1983.
-With only three courses in the Communication curriculum offered that year, this award winning educator designed several courses, carefully advised students, and through his earlier administrative roles, helped to build a strong division of Communication within a large department of Arts and Humanities.
-Dr. Roubicek teaches most of the courses in the Communication Studies program, including communication-based graduate courses in Criminal Justice and Urban Education.
+With only three courses in the Communication curriculum offered in 1983, this award-winning educator designed several courses, carefully advised students, and through his earlier administrative roles, helped to build a strong division of Communication within a larger department of Arts and Humanities.
+Dr. Roubicek taught most of the courses in the Communication Studies program, including communication-based graduate courses in Criminal Justice and Urban Education.
 Twice he has been recognized with a Faculty Award for Excellence in Teaching.